About www.BrendanGregg.com

 Mentoring: I can't currently offer individual mentoring outside of my work.
 If you'd like to learn from me, I have shared a lot of content online, much of which is linked from this homepage.
 This includes over forty hours of video presentations.
 There are also my books.
 One day, I might teach classes again.

 Training Classes: I've developed and taught professional training classes in the past, on topics including performance, cloud computing, and security.
-These were open to public registration, and attended by students from many different companies.
+Most of my classes were in-person instructor-led training, in a classroom of up to 12 students, and were typically 5 full days in length.
+They were open to public registration and attended by students from many different companies.
 I do love doing these, but I'm not currently offering any.
 I hope to again someday.

 Software suggestions: I'm grateful that people would find the time to email me about a program I've written; whether it is to report a bug, make a suggestion, or simply to say thanks.
 I make a note of useful suggestions and attempt to implement them (I'm not always successful, but I try).
 If these are posted to github repositories, then other people often join and help fix them.